Build a Shipping Feature in 10 Minutes

 Python: Get a quote

-print(f"Carrier: {quote['carrierName']}")The response includes a quoteId that you pass to the booking endpoint in the next step.
-Quotes include the carrier name, transit time, total cost, and available pickup/delivery windows.
+print(f"Delivery: {quote['delivery_date']}")The response includes a quote_id that you pass to the booking endpoint in the next step.
+Quotes include carrier, transit time, mode, and rate fields.

 Step 3: Book the shipment